-I talk with yoga and mindfulness instructor Taucha Post about managing ADHD symptoms while trying to conceive.
+I talk with yoga and mindfulness instructor Taucha Post about managing ADHD and trying to conceive.
 Taucha is a certified yoga teacher and a registered speech therapist who has been practicing yoga for 15 years.

 Mentioned In This Episode

 Mindful Productivity Planner https://dogoodpaper.co/collections/planners/products/mindful-productivity-planner (Save 15% with code ADHD15)

 Mosaic Weighted Blankets https://adultingwithadhd.com/mosaic (aff)

 About The Adulting With ADHD Podcast